thorrak/fermentrack/docs/source/gravitysensors/tilt.rst

 Tilt Setup
 ==========

 To associate your a Tilt with Fermentrack, simply place the Tilt near a Raspberry Pi 3B or newer, running Fermentrack.
-Place the Tilt at an angle (not vertical or horizontal) to wake it up and the Pi running Fermentrack will automatically detect the Tile (The Tilt enters a sleep mode when horizontal or vertical).
+Place the Tilt at an angle (not vertical or horizontal) to wake it up and the Pi running Fermentrack will automatically detect the Tilt (The Tilt enters a sleep mode when horizontal or vertical).

 #.
 From the main Fermentrack dashboard, click on "Add new gravity sensor"
 #.
 Click on the Tilt icon